ibra-kdbra/Video-Clone/README.md

 # FundaStream
-This is react based website that is similar to youtube.
+This is a react based website that is similar to youtube.

 # Tools:
 -RapidApi for the back-end APIs that i used https://rapidapi.com